Mt. KanchanJunga Expedition - 27 Day

 Expedition Safety and Risk Management: Prioritizing expedition safety and risk management is paramount throughout the Kanchenjunga Expedition.
 This includes conducting thorough risk assessments, identifying potential hazards, implementing mitigation measures, and maintaining open lines of communication within the team to address any safety concerns promptly.

-Equipments
+Necessary Equipments

-Expedition is every night 9-10 hours walk on the snow till to summit and return to Base camp.
-When we are out of our home we will need many types of equipment.
-So here are some types of equipment which are very important for those who are going to climb the mountain.
-The following is the list of the equipment we will suggest for your climbing on the Himalayas.
+Expedition is every night a 9-10 hour walk on the snow to the summit and return to Base camp.
+When we are out of our home, we will need many types of equipment.
+So here are some types of equipment that are very important for those who are going to climb the mountain.
+The following is the list of equipment we will suggest for your climbing in the Himalayas.

 Headwears,